 According to the government's plan, under the new building construction companies stand out thousands of acres of land in industrial areas.
 Beginning of the project, which will create up to 25 thousand new jobs by 2015, scheduled for autumn this year.

-Related article: Egyptian real estate, whether or not to invest?"This is a big step in the right direction - said a leading executive director of Barratt Developments, Mark Clare. - The rapid disposal of the Government of the lands which it owns, it may be a good catalyst for increasing the volume of available land for new homes in the UK over the next five years. "
+Related article: Construction output in the euro area continued to decline"This is a big step in the right direction - said a leading executive director of Barratt Developments, Mark Clare. - The rapid disposal of the Government of the lands which it owns, it may be a good catalyst for increasing the volume of available land for new homes in the UK over the next five years. "

 The British housing market has suffered considerably from the 2008 financial crisis and subsequent recession in the economy, which, in effect, contributed to the stagnation in this sector during 2008-2009.

 A slight recovery could be seen in the past year.
 But the pace of construction and sales remained well below pre-crisis levels.